thiebes/DICE/README.md

 A prefix for your output files to help identify them later.
 The output file names will also automatically include the parameters below, so your slug could be a textual identifier connected to a set of experiments.
 Avoid special characters in the slug.

 ### Example:
-If the Filename slug is set to `'slug-example'`, and a simulation with specific parameters is run, the files generated might include:
+If the Filename slug is set to `'example'`, simulation results are saved in the `output/example/` directory:
-- `slug-example_LD-0.1_CNR-20.0_px-100_tx-10_runs-1000_results.csv`
-- `slug-example_LD-0.1_CNR-20.0_px-100_tx-10_runs-1000_summary.txt`
-- `slug-example_LD-0.1_CNR-20.0_px-100_tx-10_runs-1000_histogram.svg`

-The parameters in the above examples include:
-- `LD-0.1` means that the nominal diffusion length was 0.1 relative to the initial FWHM.
-- `CNR-20.0` indicates an initial contrast-to-noise ratio of 20.0.
-- `px-100` means 100 pixels across the *x*-axis.
-- `tx-10` means that there are 10 time frames in each simulated experiment.
-- `runs-1000` means the file contains the results from 1000 simulation runs.
+- `output/example/example.csv` - Simulation results data
+- `output/example/example_summary.txt` - Human-readable summary
+- `output/example/example_accuracy_histogram.png` - Visualization plot

+All simulation parameters and settings are included in the summary text file for reference.

 ## Number of simulation iterations
 Specify the number of simulations to run.